-Co-President Lauren Polite is the mom to Tia (U-High ’18), and Max (U-High junior), and wife to Blase Polite.
+Co-President Lauren Polite is the mom to Tia (U-High ’18), and Max (U-High senior), and wife to Blase Polite.
 They are a Hyde Park family, and affiliated with the university.
 Since there is something magical about 3’s–she is humbled to be serving her third term as PA President after a six-year hiatus.
 In her younger parenting days Lauren was involved as a room parent, on N/K Council, Book Swap, Rites of May, Connections, Used Book BuyBack, and other community-building events.
 She has enjoyed being a “sports mom” with Tia and looks forward to representing the parents in working with the current school administration, and faculty on the many opportunities available to our growing Laboratory Schools.
 Lauren has a background in health policy and currently works for the State of Illinois; Medicaid program.
 Lauren encourages all parents to become involved at the schools as much as one’s schedule allows, and to feel free to reach out directly to her or to any member of the PA Board.
 We want to hear from you!
 Please email Lauren Polite

-Co-President Barbara Kern is mom to Ethan (10 grade) and Abbie (4th grade).
+Co-President Barbara Kern is mom to Ethan (11th grade) and Abbie (5th grade).
 A long time parent (her son started in Nursey 4) she has had many great opportunities to volunteer for Lab Schools, including NK Council, LS Council, Rites of May, and Co-PA President in 2014, and once again this year.
 Barb is thrilled to be working closely with her good friend Lauren Polite and all of the wonderful parents who volunteer their time and energy on the PA Board, committees, groups and more.
 Please contact Barbara

 Rupert joined the Lab community in 2014, when his twin boys, Xavier and Dominic, transferred in as first graders.
 This is Rupert’s first term with the PA, though he has been a room parent and has served as a Lab volunteer in other capacities.
 Outside of Lab, Rupert volunteers at Ronald McDonald House every week, and cooks dinners for the RMH monthly.
 He lives with his wife, Sherry, in the Bridgeport neighborhood, and spends as much time as he can cooking, reading, gardening, hiking and generally puttering around at the family’s log cabin in rural Indiana.
 Please contact Rupert

 Mariana and her husband, Paul, have three high school sons, two of them at Lab.
 Mariana has been an avid volunteer at Lab for many years.
 She has been a room parent, a volunteer at Rites of May and other festivals, a Connections Co-Chair, as well as a founding member of the parents group LASO (Latin American Spanish Organization).
 Mariana is also a trustee board member of High Jump, an organization working to expand the accessibility of our academic enrichment program to talented and motivated middle school students with limited family income.
 In her free time, Mariana enjoys playing tennis, and gardening.

-Patty has three children at Lab: a daughter in 10th grade, a daughter in fifth grade, and a son in 1st grade.
+Patty has three children at Lab: a daughter in 11th grade, a daughter in sixth grade, and a son in 2nd grade.
 They have been a Lab family since 2006.
-Patty has been a room parent, tour guide, helped with Connections, and is a founding member of LASO (Latin American Spanish Organization).
-This is her sixth year serving on the PA Board, and her fifth year involved with PA Communications.
+Patty has been a room parent, tour guide, volunteered for Connections, Rites of May, Multilingual Storytime, and is a founding member of LASO (Latin American Spanish Organization).
+This is her seventh year serving on the PA Board, and her sixth year involved with PA Communications.
+Patty was born and raised in Panama, and grew up bilingual and bicultural.
 Patty is a co-chair of the Mad Hatters, a children’s improv storytelling troupe that performs throughout Chicago, promoting reading and children’s literacy.
 She and her husband Andrew serve as Resident Deans for Burton-Judson Courts, a dorm for undergraduates at the University of Chicago.
 Please reach out to Patty

 High School Council

 Farah, originally a physician by profession, has dedicated a majority of her time to being an active volunteer at her children’s’ establishments.
-She has a 10th grader, Noor, who came to Lab from The Avery Coonley School in Downers Grove, IL.
+She has an 11th grader, Noor, who came to Lab from The Avery Coonley School in Downers Grove, IL.
 While at ACS, Farah served as a room parent, headed the Cultural Connections program, and served as the treasurer for Home and School Association.
 She also organized events such as the school auction, eighth grade graduation, and was a member of the Strategic Planning Committee.
 During her first year at Lab, she has co-chaired the Rites of May Festival and helped with high school graduation.
 Farah has also served on the board of the HUNAR foundation, an international nonprofit organization whose objective is to provide young adults within the underprivileged and marginalized segments of society with standard vocational training, leading to economic freedom and empowerment.
 As a member of HSPC, she hopes to contribute the same zeal and dedication towards aiding the Lab community.
 Please reach out to Farah

 Kevin is a retired Chief Investment Officer who enjoys chess, fishing and soccer.
 He also serves as Park Commissioner and Treasurer for the Oak Brook Park District.
 His daughter, Jasmine, joined UHigh in 2017-2018 as a freshman.
 She enjoys theather, fencing, debate and Karate.
 Kevin likes making new friends so please reach out to Kevin

 Middle School Council